Open-Scholarship-Community-Galway/Open-Scholarship-Community-Galway.github.io/_posts/2020-03-26-First OS Cafe-Engagement.md

 location: NUIG Arts Millennium Building, AS 207
 ---

-# Open Scholarship Café 26 March, 12-1pm, NUIG Arts Millennium Building, AS 207
+# Cancelled: Open Scholarship Café 26 March, 12-1pm, NUIG Arts Millennium Building, AS 207
-*Announcing our first Open Scholarship Café*
+Please note that this event has been cancelled due to the closure of campus and coronavirus related restrictions.

 ### Register here!
 Please register here if you want to come along: [https://www.eventbrite.ie/e/open-scholarship-cafe-engaging-with-the-public-tickets-93494006089](https://www.eventbrite.ie/e/open-scholarship-cafe-engaging-with-the-public-tickets-93494006089)